 What Are Your Thoughts?

 Do you have any suggestions for INTP children?
 Let us know in the comments!
+You can also find out sooo much more about the INTP in Personality Hacker’s INTP eCourse!

 Find out more about your personality type in our eBooks, Discovering You: Unlocking the Power of Personality Type, The INFJ – Understanding the Mystic, and The INFP – Understanding the Dreamer.
 You can also connect with me via Facebook, Instagram, or Twitter!